Sara Bay Financial Sells 75 Shares of Intuit Inc. (NASDAQ:INTU)

 Sara Bay Financial decreased its holdings in shares of Intuit Inc. (NASDAQ:INTU – Get Rating) by 0.4% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 19,308 shares of the software maker’s stock after selling 75 shares during the quarter.
 Intuit comprises approximately 3.7% of Sara Bay Financial’s holdings, making the stock its 5th biggest holding.
 Sara Bay Financial’s holdings in Intuit were worth $9,284,000 as of its most recent SEC filing.

-Intuit (NASDAQ:INTU – Get Rating) last released its earnings results on Tuesday, May 24th.
-The software maker reported $7.65 EPS for the quarter, beating the consensus estimate of $7.58 by $0.07.
-The business had revenue of $5.63 billion during the quarter, compared to analyst estimates of $5.51 billion.
-Intuit had a net margin of 19.44% and a return on equity of 20.77%.
-The business’s quarterly revenue was up 35.0% on a year-over-year basis.
-During the same period in the prior year, the business earned $5.45 earnings per share.
-Equities research analysts forecast that Intuit Inc. will post 8.22 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, July 18th.
-Investors of record on Monday, July 11th will be given a $0.68 dividend.
-The ex-dividend date is Friday, July 8th.
-This represents a $2.72 annualized dividend and a dividend yield of 0.73%.
-Intuit’s dividend payout ratio (DPR) is presently 30.84%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, July 18th.
+Stockholders of record on Monday, July 11th will be paid a $0.68 dividend.
+This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.73%.
+The ex-dividend date of this dividend is Friday, July 8th.
+Intuit’s dividend payout ratio is currently 30.84%.

+A number of equities analysts have commented on INTU shares.
+StockNews.com started coverage on shares of Intuit in a report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Piper Sandler cut their target price on shares of Intuit from $674.00 to $500.00 and set an “overweight” rating on the stock in a research note on Wednesday, May 25th.
+Barclays cut their target price on shares of Intuit from $585.00 to $480.00 and set an “overweight” rating on the stock in a research note on Friday, May 20th.
+JPMorgan Chase & Co. cut their target price on shares of Intuit from $750.00 to $640.00 and set an “overweight” rating on the stock in a research note on Friday, February 25th.
+Finally, Bank of America cut their target price on shares of Intuit from $650.00 to $530.00 and set a “buy” rating on the stock in a research note on Wednesday, May 25th.
+One equities research analyst has rated the stock with a hold rating and twenty-one have given a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $562.56.

+In other news, EVP James Alexander Chriss sold 984 shares of the company’s stock in a transaction that occurred on Thursday, May 26th.
+The shares were sold at an average price of $386.29, for a total value of $380,109.36.
+Following the completion of the sale, the executive vice president now directly owns 343 shares of the company’s stock, valued at approximately $132,497.47.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Corporate insiders own 3.27% of the company’s stock.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProConnect.